rayference/joseki/docs/how-to-guides.md

 In the example above, the amount of water vapor is halfed whereas the amount of carbon dioxide and methane is increased by 150% and 110%, respectively.
-When a rescale transformation has been applied to a data set, its ``rescaled`` attribute is set to ``True`` and its ``history`` attribute is updated to indicate what scaling factors were applied to what molecules.
+When a rescale transformation has been applied to a data set, ``history`` attribute is updated to indicate what scaling factors were applied to what molecules.
-If the scaling factors are such that the volume fractions sum is larger than 1.0 at any altitude, an error is raised.

-!!! example "Example"

-    ```python
-    ds = joseki.make(identifier="afgl_1986-us_standard")
-    ds.joseki.rescale(
-       factors={
-          "O2": 2.0,  # invalid
-       }
-    )
-    ```

-When executed, the above code will raise a ``ValueError`` because the scaling factor is invalid.

-!!! danger "Warning"

-    For some profiles of the `afgl_1986-*` series, namely `afgl_1986-tropical`, `afgl_1986-midlatitude_summer` and
-    `afgl_1986-subarctic_summer`,  a `ValueError` is raised
-    while rescaling although the scaling factors are valid.
-    For example, the code below:

-    ```python

-    ds = joseki.make(identifier="afgl_1986-tropical")
-    ds.joseki.rescale(
-       factors={
-          "H2O": 0.5,
-       }
-    )
-    ```

-    will raise a `ValueError` with a message indicating that the volume mixing ratio sum is larger than one, although all that we did is decrease the amount the water vapor by half.

-    The reason is, that the volume mixing ratio sum **was** larger than one before the rescaling transformation, and the transformation was not significant enough to change that.
-    The original paper :cite:`Anderson1986AtmosphericConstituentProfiles` does
-    not make any comment about the sum of volume fractions being larger than one for the mentioned profiles.

-    The suggested way to circumvent this issue is to decrease the amount of a molecule that is not relevant to your application, e.g. `N2` so that the volume fractions sum is less than one, and apply your original rescaling transformation:

-    ```python
-    ds = joseki.make(identifier="afgl_1986-tropical")
-    ds.joseki.rescale(
-       factors={
-           "N2": 0.99,
-           "H2O": 0.5,
-       }
-    )
-    ```

-    where the value of the scaling factor for `N2` may have to be adjusted depending on your rescaling transformation.

 ### Plotting